AntonKL/guides/style/README.md

 Git
 ---

+* Avoid merge commits for single commit branches.
 * Prefix feature branch names with your initials.
+* Use `git rebase --interactive` to squash short-lived branches into a single commit.
 * Write a [good commit message].

 [good commit message]: http://goo.gl/w11us